emuehlstein/dmrconfig_dm32/dm32_reference/channel_layout.md

 Within each 0x30‑byte slot:

 - Label area: printable ASCII channel label, terminated by a 0x00 byte.
-- Optional padding: 0–8 bytes of 0xFF after the label terminator.
+- Optional padding: 0–16 bytes of 0xFF or 0x00 after the label terminator.
 - Signature + data area: a recognizable byte pattern marks the start of frequency/params.
 We refer to this start as s.

 Observed post‑label signature patterns: